King's Quest: Davidson version of King's Quest VIII

-Between September 1996 to January 21, 1997, due to conservative criticism over the content in King's Quest: Mask of Eternity and Phantasmagoria by Davidson & Associates, a team of managers was assigned to work above Roberta Williams.
+Between September 1996 to January 21, 1997, due to criticism over the content in King's Quest: Mask of Eternity and Phantasmagoria by Davidson & Associates, a team of managers was assigned to work above Roberta Williams.
 They began creating their own version of KQVIII while ignoring her version.
 Their version was purged of combat, violence and possibly religious themes.

 While Williams continued to work on her own ideas including its own script and puzzles, the Davidson's team of managers began to design their script and puzzles for their own version of KQVIII.
 Davidson's intervention was ultimately stopped (Davidson left the company in January 1997) and Williams reasserted her control, but this was not without its damage to her version of the game's final release (due to loss of time and funding), which was already hurting from other technical issues caused by Dynamix engine development problem and others.

-Cancelled Sequels
+Cancelled sequels

 There have been several attempts to create a ninth installment in the King's Quest series, all of which have been canceled before going into production.
 All three development attempts never went past announcement or concept stages nor received official titles.
 They were described as the next game in the "King's Quest" franchise in known released information.
 King's Quest 9 or Kings's Quest IX are more unofficial designation for being the next game in the franchise used by the media in regards to released information.
 The idea of a King's Quest 9 goes back to some of the discussions with Roberta Williams after the release of King's Quest: Mask of Eternity.

 The King's Quest: Mask of Eternity Prima's Official Strategy Guide by Rick Barba made reference to King's Quest IX as the next title in the series if a new one was made (or at least as a description of the ninth game in the series).
-Roberta Williams offered a few ideas for a King's Quest IX in 1998-1999, her version never saw development.
+Roberta Williams offered a few ideas for a King's Quest IX in 1998–1999, her version never saw development.
 The ninth game has been in development four times since then with three different developers, Vivendi Games, Silicon Knights, and Telltale Games between 2001 and 2013, and eventually The Odd Gentlemen rebooted the series in 2015.